Enga language: Nouns

 Animates can occur in different subclasses such as proper names.
 Some examples of animates can include takánge (father), endángi (mother), Aluá (a man's name), Pasóne (a woman's name), or mená (pig).
 All of which would include a determiner being either demonstrative or indefinite and can be with the agentive or possessive cases, but not used instrumentally or locative.

-Pronouns in the Enga language can easily be identified and can vary from dialects:
+Body parts are in the animate class and can include words like kíngi (arm), pungí (liver), and yanúngí (skin, body).
+These differ from the previous classes in which they may have a determiner occur either as the instrumental or locative, but not in the agentive or possessive cases.
+Location nouns are used to determine the place.
+These words can include kákasa (bush), Wápaka (Wabag- a place), or Lakáipa (Lagaipa- a river).
+This class only uses a determiner in the location case and nothing else.